 3) Officials awarded money to specific vendors – at times on the suggestion of political figures – without an application or bid process, a possible violation of federal grant guidance.

 A federal grant purchase might be wasteful, constitute a conflict of interest or violate federal grant rules, but not rise to the level of a crime.
 That’s why criminal charges in the state’s case so far cover only about $4 million, while the auditor’s office has recommended civil damages up to $96 million – $77 million the office says John Davis misspent plus interest.

-We broke down what an audit alleges the Mississippi Department of Human Services actually purchased versus what could have been purchased with funding from the federal Temporary Assistance for Needy Families program, intended to assist families in poverty or prevent families from reaching poverty.
+We broke down what an audit alleges MDHS actually purchased versus what could have been purchased with funding from the federal TANF program.

 Don’t miss out on news of this sprawling scandal!